lhoangan/lhoangan.github.io/_posts/blogs/2017-06-30-camera-params.md

 light rays reflecting from every part of object end up at the same position on the film, and screw it up.
 Thus, to limit the number of rays that can touch the film, we put a barrier with a pinhole (or *aperture*) on it.
-Hence, up to a certain point the smaller the hole, the sharper but dimmer the image (read more on [how to select pinhole size](https://en.wikipedia.org/wiki/Pinhole_camera#Selection_of_pinhole_size)).
+Hence, to some extent the smaller the hole, the sharper but dimmer the image (read more on [how to select pinhole size](https://en.wikipedia.org/wiki/Pinhole_camera#Selection_of_pinhole_size)).
 Light rays reflecting from an object pass through and create an inverted image on the film.
 That basically makes a (pinhole) camera, and the effect is called *camera obscura* effect.

-A pinhole camera creates real image on the film, hence the film is usually known to as *real image plane*.
-To ease out the mathematic that involves in explaining the model, we consider a virtual image plane that is symmetric to the real plane about the *center of projection* (the aperture).
+A pinhole camera creates real images on the film, hence the film is usually known to as *real image plane*.
+To ease out the math that involves in explaining the model, we consider a virtual image plane that is symmetric to the real plane about the *center of projection* (the aperture).